 Quitting Smoking and Saving Money – Ending the High Cost of Smoking

 Everyone wants more money.
 If you are a smoker, you may be spending more money on cigarettes and smoking-related expenses than you realize.
+If you are a vaper, vaping isn’t that much more cost-effective even if you have the best vape, since things like vape juices and e-liquids are an ongoing expense.
 You probably already know that quitting smoking is good for your health.
 But were you aware of just how much money quitting smoking can save you?
 While the most obvious source of monetary savings is from simply not buying cigarettes any longer, you can also save money in a variety of other ways by quitting smoking.
 From saving money on healthcare treatments for smoking-related problems, to problems with gaining affordable insurance, quitting smoking has many benefits.

 Financial Black Hole